Carole Nelson Douglas Chapter One

 “Where is our Master Quicksilver?” he asked, worried and glancing behind me.

 That’s what an old-school butler like Godfrey called my

 adopted hundred-and-fifty-pound dog: “Master Quicksilver.”
 Godfrey honored my canine companion by addressing him as he would a young male human.
 Quicksilver indeed had awesome qualities above and beyond the ordinary dog.

 Godfrey’s always amusing formality helped me focus even more.
 Stiff upper lip and all.
 Right.

 “Quick’s fine, Godfrey.
 I left him guarding Ric at the Inferno.”

 “Ah.”
 Godfrey’s pencil-thin black mustache twitched ever so slightly with sympathy.
 “I understand Mr. Montoya is secure and doing well in Christophe’s magnificent establishment.”

-I noticed Godfrey hadn’t described Ric as he had me, “alive and well.”
+I noticed Godfrey hadn’t described Ric as he had me, “alive

 “How do you know what’s … happened?”
 I asked.